On Brauer-Kuroda type relations of S-class numbers in dihedral extensions: Regulator quotients and Dokchitser constants

-where each inner product matrix is evaluated with respect to some basis on the fixed submodule.
-If the matrix of the pairing on $\Gamma^{H}$ with respect to some fixed basis is $M$ then changing the basis by the change of basis matrix $X\in \text{GL}(\Gamma^{H})$ changes the matrix of the pairing to $X^{\rm tr}MX$.
-So the Dokchitser constant is indeed a well-defined element of $\cL^\times/(\cR^\times)^2$. \end{defn} \textbf{Convention.} From now on, $\cR$ will be assumed to be a PID with field of fractions $\cK$ of characteristic not dividing $|G|$, all $\cR G$-modules that we will consider will be assumed to be free over $\cR$ of finite rank and their base change to $\cK$ will be assumed to be self-dual.
+where each inner product matrix is evaluated with respect to some $\cR$-basis on the fixed submodule.
+If the matrix of the pairing on $\Gamma^{H}$ with respect to some fixed basis is $M$, then changing the basis by the change of basis matrix $X\in \text{GL}(\Gamma^{H})$ changes the matrix of the pairing to $X^{\rm tr}MX$.
+So the Dokchitser constant is indeed a well-defined element of $\cL^\times/(\cR^\times)^2$. \end{defn} \textbf{Convention.} From now on, $\cR$ will be assumed to be a PID with field of fractions $\cK$ of characteristic not dividing $|G|$.
+We will refer to $\cR G$-modules $\Gamma$ that are free and of finite rank over $\cR$ as $\cR G$-lattices.
+We will always assume that $\Gamma\otimes \cK$ is self-dual.
 When we refer to subgroups we will always mean subgroups up to conjugation, unless specifically otherwise stated.
 So the subgroups $H$ and $H'$ will be treated as being the same if the $G$-sets $G/H$ and $G/H'$ give the same element of the Burnside ring.

 The choice of pairing is not present in the notation of Dokchitser constants and indeed we have: \begin{thm}[\cite{TVD-2}, Theorem 2.17] The value of ${\C}_\Theta(\Gamma)$ is independent of the choice of the pairing. \end{thm} In particular, the pairing can always be chosen to be $\cK$-valued and so we see that the Dokchitser constant is in fact an element of $\cK^\times/(\cR^\times)^2$.
-Note that if $\cR=\bZ$ then the Dokchitser constant is just a rational number.
-If $\cR=\bZ_p$ then at least the $p$-adic order of the Dokchitser constant is well-defined.
-If on the other hand $\cR=\bQ$ then the Dokchitser constant is only defined up to rational squares, and if $\cR=\bQ_p$ then only the parity of the $p$-adic order is defined.
+Note that if $\cR=\bZ$, then the Dokchitser constant is just a rational number.
+If $\cR=\bZ_p$, then at least the $p$-adic order of the Dokchitser constant is well-defined.
+If on the other hand $\cR=\bQ$, then the Dokchitser constant is only defined up to rational squares, and if $\cR=\bQ_p$, then only the parity of the $p$-adic order is defined.
 An immediate consequence of Theorem \ref{thm:indepPairing} is \begin{prop}[\cite{TVD-2}, Corollary 2.18] The Dokchitser constants are multiplicative in $\Theta$ and in $\Gamma$, i.e.

 \end{prop} \begin{ex} Take $G=S_3$.
 There are three irreducible complex representations of $S_3$, namely the trivial representation $\triv$, the one-dimensional sign representation $\sign$ and a two-dimensional representation $\rho$, and they are all defined over $\bQ$.
 We saw in Example \ref{ex:d2p} that there is, up to integer multiples, a unique relation